BanerjeeLab/Centrosome_growth_model/README.md

 * The codes are written in FORTRAN90 and compiled and used in a linux environment.
 * We use [Gillespie's first algorithm](https://pubs.acs.org/doi/10.1021/j100540a008) to evluate the stochastic trajectories based on the corresponding chemical master equations.
 * To simulate diffusion, we have modelled it as a reaction based on the [work of D. Bernstein](https://doi.org/10.1103/PhysRevE.71.041103).
+* Unless mentioned specifically, the codes simulate growth of two centrosomes.

 **Prerequisites**
 * G-fortran software
 * A repository named "data" where the output files will be written

 **Output data**
-* In the codes "autocatalytic_growth.f90" and "catalytic_growth.f90" the output file "l.txt" contains four columns : `t,l1*dv,l2*dv,m`
+* In the codes "autocatalytic_growth.f90" and "catalytic_growth.f90" the output file "l.txt" contains four columns : `t,l1*dv,l2*dv,m` which denote time (in sec), volume of the first centrosome (in micro-meter cube), volume of the second centrosome (in micro-meter cube), building blocks in the cytoplasmic pool